Recognizing Your Attractions of Deprivation

 Why do our most intense romantic passions so often end in disaster?
 Why do these "attractions of deprivation" feel just like true love, even as they lead us off the edge of a cliff?
 There is an insight which can help us solve this mystery, but it's one we don't get taught.
-As I explain in my book Deeper Dating, our most painful attractions actually arise from our deepest intimacy gifts, and these gifts are the brick and mortar of a love that can survive in this often treacherous world.
+As I explain in this episode of The Deeper Dating Podcast, our most painful attractions actually arise from our deepest intimacy gifts, and these gifts are the brick and mortar of a love that can survive in this often treacherous world.
 This post will teach you how to recognize and avoid your own attractions of deprivation, but, even more important, it will help you name the intimacy gifts they conceal.

-Harville Hendrix' model of the Imago explains that they draw us in part because they embody the worst emotional characteristics of our primary caregivers!
-Even though we may be adults, we often have unresolved childhood hurts due to betrayal, manipulation, abuse and neglect from our caregivers.
+Harville Hendrix's model of the Imago explains that they draw us in part because they embody the worst emotional characteristics of our primary caregivers!
+Even though we may be adults, we often have unresolved childhood hurts due to betrayal, manipulation, abuse, and neglect from our caregivers.

-Unconsciously, we seek healing of these wounds in our intimate relationships.
+Unconsciously, we seek the healing of these wounds in our intimate relationships.
 But that means we're most attracted to people who can wound us in just the way we were wounded in our childhood!
 Our psyche seeks to recreate the scene of the original crime, and then save us by changing its ending.
-The child in us believes that if the original perpetrators -- or their current replacements -- finally change their minds, apologize, or make up for that terrible rupture of trust, we can escape from our prison of unworthiness.
+The child in us believes that if the original perpetrators—or their current replacements—finally change their minds, apologize, or make up for that terrible rupture of trust, we can escape from our prison of unworthiness.
 Our conscious self is drawn to the positive qualities we yearn for, but our unconscious draws us to the qualities which hurt us the most as children.

-When we find someone who awakens the unconscious memory of lost love, our buried hopes are awakened-in spades.
+When we find someone who awakens the unconscious memory of lost love, our buried hopes are awakened too—in spades.
 Yet if we choose a relationship of deprivation, our hopes are likely to be crushed once again.